Monday,

 Class A: caused by solid materials like paper, textile, and wood

-Class C: caused by gas like butane and methane
+Class C: caused by electrical equipment

 Class D: caused by metals like aluminum and magnesium

-Class F: caused by oil and grease
+Class K or F: caused by oil and grease

 Since most boat fires are Class B fires, you must use a fire extinguisher that can put them out.
 These include water mist, powder, foam, and carbon dioxide extinguishers.